marcinbiegun/n23.pl/_posts/2016-10-01-omnifocus-webdav-fastmail.md

 ![FastMail OmniFocus sync](/assets/fastmail_omnifocus/fastmail_omnifocus_sync.png)

-If you happen to use both OmniFocus nad FastMail, you can sync your encrypted OmniFocus to FastMail servers.
-Besides email, FastMail that also provides also a few other services, including WebDAV file storage.
-WebDAV is availale on all paid plans.
+If you happen to use both OmniFocus and FastMail, you can sync your encrypted OmniFocus database using FastMail servers.
+It's done via WebDAV protocol, which is available on all paid FastMail accounts.

 Here's a quick tutorial how to set it up.